HwWobbe/Wip-Main/README.md

 ## 2023 quickLinks
 ...

 * when should folders be added to this repo?
+  * Text block creation and Permission Management are likely to be the determining forces.
-  * this is likely a duplicated item
+  * this may be a duplicated item
 * PR - with an attached file
   * try using MailFail as a learning/focus Project with CivicAtlas